 To be sure, God has withdrawn His commission from Israel that He handed to them through Abraham in Genesis 12 – to be a light to the Gentiles and the nation.
-God withdrew that commission and Jesus Christ Himself handed that commission to his apostles when he said to them (in Matt 28:8):
+For the time being, God withdrew that commission and Jesus Christ Himself handed that commission to his apostles when he said to them (in Matt 28:8):

 “All power and authority have been given unto me therefore go and make disciples of all nations.”

 In Romans 11, Paul is arguing that if God can withdraw His commission from his people the Jews, then He is able to do it for every single Christian who lives for himself or herself and constantly ignore the commission of God or the call of God on their life to make Him known.
 But to reject a jew who would turn through faith to Jesus Christ, NO WAY, Paul is saying.
 God will NOT reject a Jew who will turn to Him through faith in Jesus.
 Paul is saying, to be sure – yes, Israel as a nation as now rejected God’s plan of salvation but there always will be a remnant.
 As made clear earlier, there are really two Israel – there is an Israel inside Israel.
 Here’s further evidence: